 The consultant recommended a full review as authorized by the Real Estate Act.

-- A full review of RECA’s governance and operations was started by KPMG.
+- A full review of the RECA’s governance and operations was started by KPMG.

 - The Governance Review found the council was not governing effectively, affecting its regulatory role and the confidence of industry.

-- To reform governance of RECA, the review recommended:
+- To reform governance of the RECA, the review recommended: